Short Cuts: Reception

-Short Cuts received positive reviews from critics.
-On Rotten Tomatoes, the film holds a 95% approval rating, based on 58 reviews, with an average rating of 7.8/10.
+Short Cuts received critical acclaim.
+On Rotten Tomatoes, the film holds a 95% approval rating, based on 60 reviews, with an average rating of 7.8/10.
 The site's critical consensus reads, "Robert Altman's ensemble drama deftly integrates its disparate characters and episodes into a funny, poignant, emotionally satisfying whole."
-On Metacritic, the film holds a score of 79 out of 100, based on 22 critics, indicating "generally favorable reviews."
+On Metacritic, the film holds a score of 81 out of 100, based on 22 critics, indicating "universal acclaim".

 Roger Ebert gave the film four out of four stars and wrote: "Los Angeles always seems to be waiting for something.
 Permanence seems out of reach; some great apocalyptic event is on the horizon, and people view the future tentatively.
 Robert Altman's 'Short Cuts' captures that uneasiness perfectly in its interlocking stories about people who seem trapped in the present, always juggling."
 Vincent Canby of The New York Times wrote, "The lives are often desperate and the characters inarticulate, but the group portrait is as grandly, sometimes as hilariously, realized as anything the director has ever done."
 Gene Siskel of the Chicago Tribune gave the film four out of four stars and called it "a brilliant companion piece" to The Player.
 Kenneth Turan of the Los Angeles Times wrote that the film "is not equally involving all the time.
 Some performances are stronger than others, some situations more entertaining, and some choices Altman has made, like an overreliance on female nudity that borders on the exploitative, difficult to defend.
 But whenever interest lags, a look, a moment, a frisson of regret will cross the screen and the emotional connection is restored."
 Rita Kempley of The Washington Post panned the film as "a cynical, sexist and shallow work" populated with "whiny, inert and mostly unlikable characters."